dangaiden/blog/content/post/2022/cka-exam-experience.md

   - devops
 ---

-# My CKA experience
+# It was about time...

-> TL;DR Last week I've taken the CKA exam last week and I have passed it!
+>TL;DR Last week I've taken the CKA exam last week and I have passed it!
+>You can read the rest of the post for more insights and resources.

 I have been studying for 2-3 weeks but I wanted to share what I have used to study although I already have experience with Kubernetes so your millage may vary.